-These devices aim for battery life of an 8- or 10-hour shift.
+These devices aim for the battery life of an 8- or 10-hour shift.
 But these devices are power-hungry.
-They have displays, communications link, on-board camera and sometimes speech recognition.
+They have displays, communications link, onboard camera and sometimes speech recognition.
 Longer battery life often means installing a larger battery.

 Let’s run some numbers as an example, as they relate to popular AR headsets

 A Vuzix M300 AR headset lists the following:

 The Microsoft Hololens list 2-3 hours of battery life.
 In the Hololens case, the battery is internal

 What is common to all these solutions is that battery life is a limitation.
 Internal batteries are too small.
 External batteries are not convenient.

 A larger battery presents a dilemma: if it is head-worn, the weight increases.
 If the weight increases, the goggles are less comfortable.
 Instead, batteries can be on the waist.
 But then, a cable runs from the battery to the goggles.
 Cables constrain the freedom of movement and could also get entangled.

 Thus, vendors creating AR goggles choose the lesser of two evils: heavier head unit or a cable running up to it.

 Is there a better way?